ucm-lbqc/moltiverse/README.md

 The testing protocol performs only 0.8 ns of simulaton divided into two RDGYR windows, generating ~800 structures.
 The full protocol "v1" performs 24 ns of simulation divided into 12 RDGYR windows, generating ~30000 structures.

+5. Visualization
+The following [Notebook](https://colab.research.google.com/drive/1YtafWMZsNL-Cyqnyqn5mAmZTKZzPvCEh?usp=sharing) can be useful to quickly visualize an output SDF file and calculate some properties.
+> [!IMPORTANT]
+> The notebook uses RDKit to calculate the properties, and these may differ from those calculated with [chem.cr](https://github.com/franciscoadasme/chem.cr) in our benchmark.
+The notebook is only for quick visualization and analysis.

 ## Citing